Scientific Reasoning

 Regression analysis

-8. A researcher is investigating the effect of temperature on the solubility of a salt in water.
-They set up four experiments, each with the same volume of water and the same amount of salt, but at different temperatures: 10°C, 20°C, 30°C, and 40°C. They measure the amount of salt that dissolves in each experiment.
-Which of the following graphs would best represent the relationship between temperature and the solubility of the salt?
+9. A researcher is investigating the effect of pH on the activity of an enzyme.
+They set up five experiments, each with the same concentration of enzyme and substrate, but at different pH levels: 4.0, 5.0, 6.0, 7.0, and 8.0.
+They measure the rate of product formation in each experiment.
+Which of the following graphs would best represent the relationship between pH and enzyme activity?

 A linear graph with a positive slope